pragmagrid/tstat/week_plan/JAN_05.md

 - [ ] Remove the 'log_tcp_complete.name of data' from graph variable.

-- [ ] Modify the process.py to insert data about client to influxDB.
+- [x] Modify the process.py to insert data about client to influxDB.

+	- log_tcp_complete.py

+	Add more data(the ip address of client, client's window scale, c2s_retransmission, c2s_payload and client's average RTT) in self structure.

+	- process.py

+	Add the code that extract client's data from log_tcp_complete structure.
+And modify the curl_insert variable to insert the data of server and client to influxDB with HTTP API simultaneously.
+I tried to divide the measurement into server and client and to insert the data of server and client to each measurement.
+However, it took twice as long as it eventually required double performance.(3m 37s) So, I just insert the data of server and client to the same measurement and it took 1m 30s.

 #### Things to do next week